altocodenl/acweb/blog/20200723-price-product-strenght.md

 --

 Making a free or cheap product won’t make it more used or popular.
-A good, helpful product will. **A good, helpful product shouldn’t have problems with a fair price.**
+A good, helpful product will. **A good, helpful product shouldn’t have problems with a fair, profitable price.**

 ---